 It is the owner/agent's policy to accept and process applications in accordance with HUD guidance.
-The owner/agent will make a reasonable accommodation to assist in the application process if the applicant or any member of the applicant household is disabled.
+The owner/agent will make a reasonable accommodation to assist in the application process if the applicant or any member of the applicant household requires assistance due to the presence of a disability.